Abhirup-Choudhury/AIRL-Assignment/README.md

 - Video processing length and resolution are **limited by available VRAM**.
 - Longer or higher-resolution videos require more GPU memory and may not run on constrained hardware.
+- Currently, for videos it cannot track object if they were not present in the first frame, this can be tackled by adding seed in later frames to detect such objects.
 ---